Dancing with the Stars (American TV series) season 15

 Season fifteen of Dancing with the Stars, called Dancing with the Stars: All-Stars, premiered on September 24, 2012, on the ABC network.

 Season 15 was the first to feature an "all-star" cast of returning celebrities.
 Six of the returning finalists had already won the title in prior seasons: Kelly Monaco, Drew Lachey, Emmitt Smith, Apolo Anton Ohno, Hélio Castroneves, and Shawn Johnson.
 Additionally, it was the only season to date to offer fractional (0.5) scores.
-Five contestants reunited with their original partners, while the other eight danced with new partners.
+Five contestants reunited with their original partners (Emmitt Smith, Joey Fatone, Melissa Rycroft, Bristol Palin, Kirstie Alley), while the other eight danced with new partners.

 Season 8 finalist Melissa Rycroft defeated season 8 champion Shawn Johnson and season 1 champion Kelly Monaco to win the trophy.
 This also marked the first win for professional Tony Dovolani.

 Cast

 Couples

-The twelve returning celebrities were revealed on July 27, 2012.
+This season featured thirteen returning celebrity contestants.
+The first twelve celebrities were revealed on July 27, 2012.
 A thirteenth contestant was chosen by the public, from either Sabrina Bryan, Kyle Massey, or Carson Kressley.
 Sabrina Bryan was announced the winner on August 27.
 Louis van Amstel was partnered with Bryan, while the professional partners for the first twelve celebrities were revealed on August 13.
 The members of the dance troupe for this season were Oksana Dmytrenko, Emma Slater, Sharna Burgess, Henry Byalikov, Sasha Farber, and Sonny Fredie-Pedersen.